dime-coin/dimecoin/doc/build-unix.md

 ```

 ## Build the headless wallet (dimecoind)
-To export BDB anvironment variables to customize the location of BDB.
-If you used the same BDB version mentioned above, the type the following:
+To export BDB environment variables to customize the location of BDB.
+If you used the same BDB version mentioned above, then type the following:
 ```
 export BDB_INCLUDE_PATH=/usr/local/BerkeleyDB.5.0/include
 export BDB_LIB_PATH=/usr/local/BerkeleyDB.5.0/lib